 - CSP benefits.

 - Crisis intervention services.

 - Environmental lead inspections.

 - Milwaukee CCC services.

 - Pharmacy services and some drug-related supplies.

 - PNCC services.

-- Provider-administered drugs, including all "J" codes, drug-related "Q" codes, procedure code S4993 (Contraceptive pills for birth control), and a limited number of related administration codes.
+- Provider-administered drugs.

-- SBS.
+- SBS

 - Targeted case management services.

 - Transportation by common carrier (unless the HMO has made arrangements to provide this service as a benefit).
 Milwaukee HMOs and SSI HMOs are mandated to provide transportation for their enrollees.

 - Directly observed therapy and monitoring for TB-only.